James Hamilton, 4th Duke of Hamilton: The Macclesfield inheritance and death

 On 15 November 1712, Hamilton fought a celebrated duel with Charles, Lord Mohun, in Hyde Park, Westminster, in an episode narrated in Thackeray's The History of Henry Esmond.

 Following the death without an heir of Fitton Gerard, third Earl of Macclesfield, in 1702, a disagreement had arisen over who should succeed to his extensive estates, based at Gawsworth Hall, Cheshire.
 Hamilton claimed the estates through his wife Elizabeth Gerard, a granddaughter of Charles Gerard, 1st Earl of Macclesfield.
 Mohun claimed them as the named heir of Charles Gerard, 2nd Earl of Macclesfield, to whom he had been a companion-in-arms.
 The years of litigation that followed culminated in Mohun calling Hamilton out.

 The duel took place on the morning of the 15th.
 The older Hamilton mortally wounded Mohun, and was mortally wounded in turn.
 Hamilton's second thereafter claimed that Mohun's second George Macartney had dealt the final stroke to Hamilton whilst pretending to attend to Mohun, but the evidence was wholly inconclusive.
 Questions about why John Hamilton did not stay to attempt to arrest Macartney if he had thought that such a crime had been committed brought suspicion on his testimony.
 A cry for justice went up amongst the Duke's friends, including Jonathan Swift, and Macartney escaped to the continent.
 After attempts to repatriate him, he was tried in absentia for murder, and stripped of his regiment, but was later pardoned.

-Marriage and issue
+Marriages and children

-In 1686 Hamilton married Lady Anne Spencer, a daughter of Robert Spencer, 2nd Earl of Sunderland.
-They had two daughters, although neither survived childhood:
+In 1686 Hamilton married Lady Anne Spencer, daughter of Robert Spencer, 2nd Earl of Sunderland.
+They had two daughters in 1689 and 1690, although neither survived childhood.
+Anne died shortly after the birth of the second daughter in 1690.